flatsurf/e-antic/doc/manual/libeantic/overview_c.md

 # Overview of the C interface

-There are two main object in e-antic.
+There are two main objects in e-antic.
 Number fields, which are represented by a [renf_t](), and their elements, represented by a [renf_elem_t]().
 Functions that operate on number fields are defined in the header [e-antic/renf.h]() and have the prefix `renf_`.
 Functions that operate on elements of number fields